jekuno/milia/README.md

     (for example in the edge branch: "newdev")
 * doc/manual_sample.sh -- non-generator-based instructions for manually editing files.
     (this may no longer be the most recent since further work will focus on the generators)
+* doc/gemfile_addition.txt -- the additions to Gemfile needed for setting up the sample-milia-app

 * github.com/milia/wiki/sample-milia-app-tutorial
     this should be the same as the manual_sample.sh doc for the current stable release (or last beta version); but markdown formatted